umich2020/memory_card/temp.md

 --access the for pokemon in AllPokemon means i'm accessing the property not the object in pokemon.
 -But it returns as a string not an object which is strange. i think that's why we might have to do promise all

+-current bug is the rendering is in the past and it's not updating